 Assistant Administrator for Global Strategies

 Fujimura joined TSA in 2010, after five years at DHS headquarters with the Office of International Affairs where he served as Chief of Staff and Director for Asia/Pacific policy.
-Before coming to DHS, Fujimura served as Regional Affairs Officer for Asia in the State Department's Office of the Coordinator for Counterterrorism.
+Before coming to DHS, Fujimura served as Regional Affairs Officer for Asia for the State Department Office of the Coordinator for Counterterrorism.
 In that capacity, he provided policy oversight of U.S. counterterrorism plans and initiatives.
-As a Foreign Service Officer, Fujimura was assigned to the U.S. Embassy in Moscow, Russia.
+As a foreign service officer, Fujimura was assigned to the U.S. Embassy in Moscow, Russia.

-Fujimura began his career in public service with the U.S. Navy.
-In 1988 he became a naval flight officer and received initial training on the A-6E Intruder attack aircraft.
-He was then assigned to VA-115 (Attack Squadron 115) in Atsugi, Japan, and made two deployments to the Persian Gulf on the aircraft carrier USS Midway, flying 38 combat missions in Operation Desert Storm.
+Fujimura began his career in public service with U.S. Navy.
+In 1988 he became a naval flight officer and received initial training on the A-6E intruder attack aircraft.
+He was then assigned to VA-115, Attack Squadron 115, in Atsugi, Japan, and made two deployments to the Persian Gulf on the aircraft carrier USS midway, flying 38 combat missions in Operation Desert Storm.
 Fujimura taught political science at the U.S. Naval Academy from 1993 to 1997.

 Fujimura is a graduate of the University of California, Berkeley and a distinguished graduate of the Naval Postgraduate School in Monterey, California.